onap/policy-parent/docs/distribution/Distribution-User-Manual.rst

                .. container:: ulist

-                  -  Downloaded distribution: JAVA runtime environment (JRE, Java 8 or later, Distribution is tested with the OpenJDK)
+                  -  Downloaded distribution: JAVA runtime environment (JRE, Java 11, Distribution is tested with the OpenJDK)

-                  -  Building from source: JAVA development kit (JDK, Java 8 or later, Distribution is tested with the OpenJDK)
+                  -  Building from source: JAVA development kit (JDK, Java 11, Distribution is tested with the OpenJDK)

                   -  Sufficient rights to install Distribution on the system